Raygun

 Toy "Space Pilot X Ray Gun" made by the Japanese Taiyo company in the early 1970s.
 When the trigger is pulled, the mechanism in the toy makes sounds and causes sparks to appear inside the transparent red cone on the front.

 A raygun is a science-fiction directed-energy weapon usually with destructive effect.
-They have various names: ray gun, death ray, beam gun, blaster, laser gun, laser pistol, phaser, zap gun, etc. In most stories a raygun emits a ray usually lethal if it hits a human target, often destructive if it hits mechanical objects, with properties and other effects unspecified or varying.
+They have various names: ray gun, death ray, beam gun, blaster, laser gun, laser pistol, phaser, zap gun, etc. In most stories a raygun emits a ray usually lethal if it hits a human target, often destructive if it hits mechanical objects, with various other properties and effects.

 Real-world analogues are directed-energy weapons or electrolasers: electroshock weapons which send current along an electrically conductive laser-induced plasma channel.

 History

 A very early example of a raygun is the Heat-Ray featured in H. G. Wells' novel The War of the Worlds (1898).
 Science fiction during the 1920s described death rays.
 Early science fiction often described or depicted raygun beams making bright light and loud noise like lightning or large electric arcs.

-According to The Encyclopedia of Science Fiction, the word "ray gun" was first used by Victor Rousseau in 1917, in a passage from The Messiah of the Cylinder:
+According to The Encyclopedia of Science Fiction, the word "ray gun" was first used by Victor Rousseau Emanuel in 1917, in a passage from The Messiah of the Cylinder:

 All is not going well, Arnold: the ray-rods are emptying fast, and our attack upon the lower level of the wing has failed.
 Sanson has placed a ray-gun there.
 All depends on the air-scouts, and we must hold our positions until the battle-planes arrive.

 The variant "ray projector" was used by John W. Campbell in The Black Star Passes in 1930.
 Related terms "disintegrator ray" dates to 1898 in Garrett P. Serviss' Edison's Conquest of Mars; "blaster" dates to 1925 in Nictzin Dyalhis' story "When the Green Star Waned"; and "needle ray" and "needler" date to 1934 in E. E. Smith's The Skylark of Valeron.